Belarus-1: History

 The channel was launched on 1 January 1956, as the Belarusian branch of the Soviet Central Television, after months of preparation.
-The first spoken words were Good evening!
+The first spoken words were "Good evening!
 Happy New Year.
-Today, we start our test run. spoken by Tamara Bastun.
+Today, we start our test run." spoken by Tamara Bastun.
 Broadcasts were initially running for 2–3 hours every evening on Thursdays, Fridays and Saturdays.
+In the 1960s, two-program television was formed (based on the broadcasts of the First Program of Moscow Central Television).